arthuro555/THNK/docs/docs/getting-started/installation.md

 ![GIF showing how to install THNK](./install-gifs/install-thnk.gif)

-## Install an adapter
+## (Optional) Install an adapter

-THNK by itself doesn't provide much value, make sure you follow the same steps
+THNK by itself doesn't let you make a multiplayer game.
+You can develop your game for single-player fine using the THNK framework features, but to actually get multiple players playing together, you need an adapter extension.
+An adapter extension tells THNK a way to make your games communicate together.
+Adapters come in the form of other GDevelop extensions, you can find them and download them on the THNK download page.
+[Learn more about adapters](/docs/concepts/adapters.md)